rimksky/10segcolorled_i2c_attiny2313/Readme.md

-10seg color LED (OSX10201-LRPB2) I2C driver using attiny2313
+10seg color LED (OSX10201-LRPB2) I2C slave driver using attiny2313
 ====

 ## Description
-A program 10seg color LED (OSX10201-LRPB2) I2C driver using attiny2313.
+A program 10seg color LED (OSX10201-LRPB2) I2C slave driver using attiny2313.
 (Atmel Studio 7 project files)

 By using the I2C command, you can easily turn on and off any LED with any color.